Intermittent percolation and the scale-free distribution of vegetation clusters: Introduction

-Diverse relatively-simple theoretical models have been proposed to account for the empirical finding of scale-free vegetation patches \cite{Scanlon2007,Kefi2007,Manor-Shnerb-2008a,Manor-Shnerb-2008b,Manor-Shnerb-2009}.
-Some of these include three possible states to describe the system: occupied, empty, and disturbed/degraded (e.g. unavailable to be colonized by vegetation) sites \cite{Kefi2007,Roy2003}.
-This is in contrast with the case of standard/isotropic percolation models as described above \cite{Stauffer-Aharony,Christensen-book}.
-In such three-state models, an external control parameter (which can be interpreted as the grazing pressure, the yearly rainfall, etc.) regulates the level of vegetation cover under stationary conditions and as it is varied --e.g. to mimic harsher conditions-- a phase transition from the vegetated to the deserted state appears \cite{Roy2003,Kefi2007,Kefi2011}.
-Remarkably, it was found --relying mostly on computational analyses-- that cluster size distributions resembling power-laws appear in some of these models for a wide range of external conditions (control parameter values) rather than just around a fixed percolation or critical threshold \cite{Roy2003,Pascual2005}.
+Diverse relatively-simple dynamical models have been proposed to account for the empirical finding of scale-free vegetation patches \cite{Scanlon2007,Kefi2007,Manor-Shnerb-2008a,Manor-Shnerb-2008b,Manor-Shnerb-2009}.
+Some of these include three possible states to describe the system at each spatial location: occupied, empty, and disturbed/degraded (i.e. unavailable to be colonized by vegetation) \cite{Kefi2007,Roy2003}.
+In such three-state models, an external control parameter (which can be interpreted as the grazing pressure, the yearly rainfall, fire etc.) regulates the level of vegetation cover under stationary conditions.
+As it is varied --e.g. to model transiently harsher or milder environmental conditions-- a phase transition from the vegetated to the deserted state may appear \cite{Roy2003,Kefi2007,Kefi2011}.
+Remarkably, it has been found --relying mostly on computational analyses-- that cluster-size distributions resembling power-laws can be observed in some of these models for a wide range of external conditions (a broad set of parameter values) rather than just around a fixed critical threshold, as in isotropic percolation \cite{Roy2003,Pascual2005}.
 Thereby, the influential concept of ``robust criticality'' was introduced by Pascual and colleagues to describe this phenomenon \cite{Roy2003,Pascual2005}.
-Some other models with only two states (occupied and empty) and some type of facilitation mechanism --as, for instance, a positive feedback between vegetation and water supplies-- were claimed to support the idea of robust criticality \cite{Scanlon2007,Manor-Shnerb-2008b}.
-From a theoretical side it is still not clear where such a generic or robust scaling comes from, nor if it is just a transient (not asymptotic) effect.
-In fact, van den Berg et al. shed some doubts on the theoretical foundations of the concept by demonstrating analytically that in some simple version of these models scaling occurs at a single point, i.e. there is an underlying sharp transition and not a broad range of criticality \cite{van2011,van2015}.
+Other models with only two states (occupied and empty) and some type of facilitation mechanism --as, for instance, a positive feedback between vegetation and water supplies-- were claimed to support the idea of robust criticality \cite{Scanlon2007,Manor-Shnerb-2008b}.
+From a theoretical viewpoint, it is still not clear what is the origin of such generic or robust scaling, nor if it is just a transient (not asymptotic) effect or if, instead, it describes true scale invariance.
+Actually, van den Berg et al. cast doubts on the theoretical foundations of the concept of ``robust criticality'' by analytically proving that in a simple version of these models true scaling occurs only at a single point in parameter space, i.e. there is an underlying sharp phase transition and not a broad range of criticality \cite{van2011,van2015}.
+Thus, understanding the origin of broad (not fine tuned) scaling in this type of systems remains a challenge for theoreticians.